Klyvra Documentation

 ENABLE_COMMS_ONBOARDING | true | Send welcome DM with comms links on first login |

-MAIL_URL | http://mail.${DOMAIN} | Target URL for mail redirect |
+MAIL_URL | http://groupware.${DOMAIN} | Target URL for mail redirect |

-CALENDAR_URL | http://calendar.${DOMAIN} | Target URL for calendar redirect |
+CALENDAR_URL | http://groupware.${DOMAIN} | Target URL for calendar redirect |

-CONTACTS_URL | http://contacts.${DOMAIN} | Target URL for contacts redirect |
+CONTACTS_URL | http://groupware.${DOMAIN} | Target URL for contacts redirect |

 Auto-Generated (don't touch)